-As a large, diversified financial services company, Principal Financial Group® (and its subsidiary and affiliate companies) is regulated by federal, state, and local laws.
-These laws have a significant effect on how the company operates, meets customers’ needs, and delivers long-term value to shareholders.
-The management team and the Board of Directors of The Principal Financial Group believe it is in the best interest of the company to be active in the legislative and election processes, consistent with the highest ethical standards of corporate governance practices and all applicable laws.
+As a large, diversified financial services company, Principal Financial Group, Inc.® (Principal) and its subsidiary and affiliate companies is regulated by federal, state and local laws.
+These laws have a significant effect on how the company operates, meets customers’ needs and delivers long-term value to shareholders.
+The management team and the Board of Directors of Principal think it is in the best interest of the company to be active in the legislative and election processes, consistent with the highest ethical standards of corporate governance practices and all applicable laws.

 - Be made consistent with all applicable laws;

 - Be made without regard for the private political preferences of executives of the company; and